England

 • Tip: do not try to see everything in three days; London rewards slower neighbourhood-based exploring.

-4 days · London and Windsor
+4 days · London + Windsor

 2. Day 3: museums, Shoreditch, Greenwich or parks, depending on the weather and your interests.